OpenCorner/IoT_Seminar/README.md

 That’s it.
 You are done with the broker side.
 No complexity, nothing.
 Only simple and great UI and that’s why we like adafruit broker.
 You can even drag and resize the block according to your need.

 Coming back to Arduino
-Step9: Download “GoogleAssitance_demo” code from here by clicking on “Clone or download” (download zip).
+Step9: Download “GoogleAssistance_demo” code from here by clicking on “Clone or download” (download zip).
 Unzip this folder and open that code in Arduino IDE.
 Now download “Adafruit_MQTT_Library” from here.
 Click on “Clone or download.”

 ![22 coming back to arduino downloading adafruit library 12](https://user-images.githubusercontent.com/44518572/47650143-52cc2f00-dba5-11e8-94ca-9bf65c7c824c.png)